mkiang/county_preparedness/README.md

 Please report issues via email or the [issues page](https://github.com/mkiang/county_preparedness/issues).

+## Data

+All data used are publicly-available.
+Our cleaned, harmonized, analytic data can be found in the `./data/` folder along with the corresponding `data_dictionary.csv`.

 ## Project structure

   - `./code/` contains all code needed to reproduce our analyses.
 This